Tailored solutions to healthtech challenges

 “Our lawyers are thought leaders in healthtech laws and compliance risks and routinely partner with industry associations to advise on policies.”

-Our lawyers are thought leaders in healthtech laws and compliance risks and routinely partner with industry associations to advise on policies.
-We’ve advised the UK Government on its plans for the regulation of AI in the UK.
-And together with Duke Health, Mayo Clinic, UC Berkeley, and the Gordon and Betty Moore Foundation, we set up the Health AI Partnership to standardise industry best practices on using AI software.
+Our lawyers are thought leaders in the legal aspects of healthtech, including regulation and compliance.
+We routinely partner with industry associations to advise on policies – for example, we've advised the UK government on its plans for the regulation of AI in the UK.
+And with Duke Health, Mayo Clinic, UC Berkeley and the Gordon and Betty Moore Foundation, we set up the Health AI Partnership to standardise industry best practices on using AI software.

 Awards and recognition